icon-project/icon-sdk-python/README.md

 ### Installation

-At first, you need to get ICON SDK for Python into your project.
+First, you need to get ICON SDK for Python into your project.
 It can be installed using pip as follows:

 ``````shell
 $ pip install iconsdk